erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

     * Javascript [get](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/get) and [set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/set)
     * [Ruby Language](https://stackoverflow.com/questions/11716550/ruby-class-set-get)
     * [Python](http://blaag.haard.se/What-s-the-point-of-properties-in-Python/)
-  * For performance purposes, invocation points can be defined for each primitive data-type in any given language.
+  * Optionally, invocation points can be defined for primitive data-type in any given language.

-A single invocation point means the behavioral interface to a mechanism is the same for all mechanisms.
+A single invocation point means the behavioral interface of **all** mechanisms (algorithms) is the same.
 You can think of it as playing a game of [dominoes](https://en.wikipedia.org/wiki/Dominoes) where every tile has the exact same number of spots.

 <p class="featurette pagination-centered">
     <img class="featurette-image img-polaroid" src="/assets/img/posts/mechanisms_domino_interface.png"></img>